2020 Summer Camp registration opens Monday, April 6th @ 8 a.m. Mountain Time

 Call 970-479-2292 for more details and information.

 Riding a bike with the wind on your face is a timeless rite of childhood.
 Learn how to keep this joy for the rest of your life by improving your skills – and taking them to dirt!
 Learn posture, shifting and cadence to make climbs more efficient.
 The fun part, descending, will be even more fun when you improve your balance, bike handling and technical riding.
 We’ll teach trail etiquette, nutrition and hydration while riding varied terrain.
 We’ll take advantage of break time to teach basic bicycle maintenance and explore the natural environment.
 A low rider-to-coach ratio allows for individual attention, and games and challenges help keep the groups together while allowing children to push themselves (or rest) at the appropriate level.
-We are excited to partner with Vail Resorts for camp access to Vail Mountain!
+We are excited to partner with Ski and Snowboard Club Vail Cycling program for coaching and with Vail Resorts for access to Vail Mountain.

 Required equipment and skills: